10-3-pursuit/project-startup-challenge-pitch/readme.md

 \*\*\* Note: Based on feasibility and uniqueness the instructors may choose against the vote.

+## You should follow the process below, as before, to arrive at the two problems you are pitching to solve.

-## Phase 1: Problem Identification & Research
+### Phase 1: Problem Identification & Research

 **Brainstorming Session:** Each squad brainstorms problems they encounter in daily life or areas where they think technology can make a difference.
 Encourage them to think broadly - education, health, environment, entertainment, etc.

 **Market Research:** Squads use the internet to research if their identified problem already has existing solutions.
 They should note what current solutions lack and how their idea can fill that gap.

-## Phase 2: Concept Development
+### Phase 2: Concept Development

 **App Conceptualization:** Squads define their app idea, focusing on: